 Section Prediction / Conclusion Comments / Evidence Rating 16.4.2 Surface Water Quality Initial consolidation of material in the reclaimed area is expected to take up to two years.
 During this time the surface of the reclamation, if not protected, may be subject to erosion.
-No erosion occurred during the reporting year due to Phase 1 and 2 of construction at SICTL has now been completed and the Operational areas are fully surfaced and sealed.
-(3) 17.6.2 Groundwater Quality The operation of the new terminal is expected to have minimal effect on groundwater quality.
+No erosion occurred during the reporting year due to Phase 1 and 2 of construction at SICTL has now been completed and the Operational areas are fully surfaced and sealed. © 17.6.2 Groundwater Quality The operation of the new terminal is expected to have minimal effect on groundwater quality.
 Once operational, all terminal activities would be conducted in a manner to prevent contamination of surface or groundwater from operational activities.
 An Operational EMP would be developed in the detailed design phase to ensure an adequate standard is applied to contamination control for the operation of the new terminal No pollution incident occurred the reporting period that would have had possible impact on the groundwater quality.
 Operational areas of the terminal are fully sealed with engineered controls to effectively treat any pollutant in stormwater runoffs that may have moved into the stormwater systems.
 Therefore the risk of groundwater contamination still remains low.
 SICTL has prepared and implemented the following documents under its OEMP: • section 7.5 Stormwater Management Plan; • section 7.6 Dangerous Goods Management Plan; • section 7.7 Waste Management Plan. © 18.4.2 Soil Erosion The operations at the new terminal would take place on reclaimed and hard-surfaced pavement.
 There is no requirement for soil removal or disturbance during operation of the terminal.
 Stormwater collection and treatment systems would be designed to capture surface water runoff from all impervious surfaces.
 Therefore, the operation of the new terminal is expected to have minimal effects on soil erosion.
+Soil in the vicinity of facilities outside the new terminal area, such as the proposed railway, boat ramp and car park, would be stabilised and erosion in these areas would be low.
 No activity related to bulk excavation or soil disturbance was undertaken at the terminal during the reporting year which is likely to cause soil erosion.
-Therefore, the risk of soil erosion due to terminal operation still remains low. ©
+Therefore, the risk of soil erosion due to terminal operation remains low. ©